tosc/vim/README.md

 get more output from program.
 * Make move rm selectable in unite.
 * Make my draw into a real plugin.
-* Move my sources to vim-scripts.
 * Show insert/normal mode better in unite.
 * Echo result of rm mv add.
 Echomsg?
+* Move my infostuff to server repo.
+* Move my sources to vim-scripts.
+* Get more information from my jedi completion.

 * Add easy bind for / ? so I can use them more like f F.
 * Look at neobundle to make installation easier.